Where the river bends: Life on Majuli, the world’s biggest river island

 Over the weekend, the rains gradually abate.
 The sun shines weakly, and outside every household, a wooden boat is tethered out to dry.
 Majuli is not your typical tourist town — I see a few resorts, but not a single restaurant.
 I realise, you don’t go to Majuli to holiday, you go to imbibe its many worlds — its culture and spirituality (within its xattras and its arts), its thirst for modernity (in its towns and its youngsters), its stunning biodiversity (in its birds and fish) and its old-world charm (in the villages and its tribes).
 These worlds have different dreams, but are bound by a painful reality: the annual deluge.
 It is then that the boats simultaneously become vehicles, homes and lifelines.

+But the floods mean different things for different people.
 Dhrubo Payeng, a young boy from the Mishing village, tells me that he secretly enjoys the flood.
 “It cleans up everything, it makes the soil fertile,” he says.
 The villages that lie on the other side — the “wrong” side — of the embankment, have a different tale.
 In Xaalmara, the Assamese village of boat makers, an 85-year-old tells me how one monsoon, his entire family had to live in a boat.

 Yet, it’s evident that the Majuli resident does not want to be defined by the floods.
 They rather talk about the Raas puja.
 Every November, masks are donned and worries are forgotten, when Majuli becomes a temporary stage for a three-day-long theatre festival in worship of Lord Krishna.
 “It’s really the resilience of the people that’s amazing,” says the owner of the resort I am staying in.
 He’s been in Majuli for almost a decade now, and lets me in on a secret that might just change the very discourse on the river island.
 “Majuli isn’t shrinking, it is actually growing in size — as the river eats away its one side, there’s an equal amount of silt deposition on its other side.”
 The river gives back what it takes — but that, of course, is another story.

-On my ferry ride back to Jorhat, I meet Khanjuri, a 16-year-old from Majuli who has recently moved to Jorhat to study.
-She tells me how everyone in Majuli is either a born singer, dancer or actor, and, about the time when one monsoon, their entire village shifted to a local school.
+On my ferry ride back to Jorhat, I meet a young girl from Majuli’s Puroni Bari village.
+Khanjuri is 16 and has recently moved to Jorhat to study — the first time she has stepped out of her little island home.
+Over the hour-long-journey, she tells me about her life, about how everyone in Majuli is either a born singer, dancer or actor (“It’s the culture of Majuli”), and, about the time when one monsoon, their entire village shifted to a local school.
 “They say the island is shrinking — perhaps, we have to move to Jorhat then,” she says, matter-of-factly.
 That’s not a happy prospect.
 “When I am away in Jorhat, I keep thinking of Majuli,” she says.

 Towards the end of our journey, my new friend wants to see pictures of big cities.
 I show her my best picture of the gothic Taj Mahal Palace Hotel taken on a crisp summer morning.
 “Wow,” she says.
 I follow it up with stunning vistas of the Arabian sea, dotted with yachts.
 “Oh!
 We own boats too.
 Every family in Majuli does.
 Do we really need to go anywhere else?”